Sørlandsparken

-Sørlandsparken is a power center in the municipality of Kristiansand in Agder county, Norway.
-The park covers an area of about 670000 m2 and it has over 5,000 work positions.
+Sørlandsparken is a power center in Kristiansand Municipality in Agder county, Norway.
+The business park covers an area of about 670000 m2 and it has over 5,000 work positions.
 The park area is located just off the European route E18 highway in the district of Tveit and it includes Norway's largest shopping mall, Sørlandssenteret as well as the Kristiansand Zoo and Amusement Park.